mohamed-ennahdi/objectmorph/README.md

 # Purpose

-The purpose of this project is to create a multi-module application that processes Java source code to render it as a class diagram.
+This is a multi-module application that processes Java source code to render it as a class diagram.

 ![](https://a.fsdn.com/con/app/proj/objectmorph/screenshots/objectmorph-classdiagram-ef940eae.png/max/max/1)